japila-books/spark-sql-internals/docs/expressions/UnresolvedAttribute.md

 ====

 [[Unevaluable]][[eval]][[doGenCode]]
-Given `UnresolvedAttribute` can never be resolved it should not come as a surprise that it expressions/Expression.md#Unevaluable[cannot be evaluated] either (i.e. produce a value given an internal row).
+Given `UnresolvedAttribute` can never be resolved it should not come as a surprise that it [cannot be evaluated](Unevaluable.md) either (i.e. produce a value given an internal row).
 When requested to evaluate, `UnresolvedAttribute` simply reports a `UnsupportedOperationException`.

 ```
 Cannot evaluate expression: [this]